Case Study: Peer-Review Assignment and Knowledge Compilation

 • topic_of(paper, topic) – the paper is about a topic.

 The instance has 14 reviewers, 4 topics and 7 papers.
-A key modelling choice drives the whole study: expertise is declared with a primary key on reviewer – each reviewer has exactly one area.
-That single functional dependency, reviewer \to topic, is what makes the per-paper coverage query safe, as we will see.
-Several reviewers deliberately share each area (five are database experts, including Alice, Bob and Judy), so a paper’s coverage lineage is genuinely entangled: the same topic_of tuple is shared by all the co-experts who bid on the paper.
+One modelling choice matters throughout: expertise has a primary key on reviewer – each reviewer has exactly one area (the functional dependency reviewer \to topic).
+Several reviewers share each area on purpose (five do databases), so a paper’s coverage is genuinely entangled: the same topic_of tuple is shared by every co-expert who bid on the paper.
+The remaining relations – recommend / champion, an external-review pool, assignment, and two citation / collaboration graphs – are introduced where first used.

 Setup